Age: 3 years

 Emma also has severe allergies and must remain on a Farmina brand diet and receive regular Cytopoint shots.
 She is allergic to feathers and must avoid feather pillows and down blankets.
 Because of her history of skin infections, Emma must have regular medicated baths.
 She prefers to think of them as spa time!

 Emma is a playful dog who will immediately become your shadow!
 We’re told she enjoys going out for “potty time” and shows it by flying out of her crate, slamming into the door, then launching herself off of the patio Superman style!
-Housebreaking is very much still a work-in-progress.
-Potential adopters must be aware that she is still learning proper indoor etiquette and does still have accidents.
+Housebreaking is very much still a work-in-progress and isn't likely to be 100%.
+Potential adopters must be aware that she does still have accidents even with a rigorous potty scedule.
 Because of this, Emma has learned to sleep in her crate.
 She's not a fan, but her foster mom is teaching her that the crate is her "place".
 Emma is also crated when her foster mom leaves.
 At first she would "scream" and she still barks, but she is quickly learning how to behave like a proper Frenchie!

 Emma gets along well with other dogs, but has never been around cats.
 She doesn’t show any signs of resource guarding.
 Emma met a 2-year-old child and was well behaved, but disinterested.
 We think smaller children who might be tempted to pick her up, wouldn’t be a good match.
 Otherwise, dog savvy children eight and older would be fine.